Grenades

 American Grenades

-The standard U.S. grenade was the M11A1 fragmentation grenade, a defensive grenade filled with 0.75 ounces (21 grams) of gunpowder.
+The standard U.S. grenade was the MIIA1 fragmentation grenade, a defensive grenade filled with 0.75 ounces (21 grams) of EC gunpowder.
 This seemingly weak fill was actually quite effective, since the slower explosion improved the fragmentation.
+The lethal radius of the fragments was estimated as 30 yards, though some fragments flew as far as 200 yards.
 Because no detonator was required, the fuse design was simple.
-An adapter was also supplied that allowed the M11A1 to be used as a rifle grenade.
+Fuse duration was 4 or 4.5 seconds.
+Soldiers were trained to throw the grenade like an American football, with the fuse to the rear and the grenade given a slight spin.
+An adapter was also supplied that allowed the MIIA1 to be used as a rifle grenade.
 Unfortunately, grenades stockpiled before the war were notoriously unreliable, often failing to go off.

-The Mark 111A2 was an offensive grenade consisting of a fairly large charge of TNT (6.25 ounces or 177 grams) in a cardboard cylinder with a 4.5-second fuse.
-Though supposedly intended primarily for demolition work, the grenade saw extensive use for clearing houses and bunkers in the South Pacific.
+The Mark IIIA2 was an offensive grenade consisting of a fairly large charge of TNT (6.25 ounces or 177 grams) in a cardboard cylinder with a 4.5-second fuse.
+The effective radius of its concussion was estimated as just 7 yards.
+Though intended primarily for demolition work, the grenade saw extensive use for clearing houses and bunkers in the Pacific, as at Makin, where it was found that even those offensive grenades which fell short of their targets kicked up a concealing cloud of dust that helped cover the advance.

-The M9 anti-tank rifle grenade had a four ounce (113 gram) shaped charge that could penetrate 40mm of armor.
+The M9 anti-tank rifle grenade had a four ounce (113 gram) shaped charge of Pentolite that could penetrate 40mm of armor.
 It was very quickly replaced by the M9A1, which moved the fuse from the nose to the rear of the grenade where it would not interfere with the jet, improving the penetration to 60mm.
 This was enough to penetrate the rather thin armor on most Japanese tanks.
+Effective range was estimated at 75 yards.
+At the start of the war, each infantry squad included an antitank rifle grenadier equipped with a Springfield 1901 bolt-action rifle for firing rifle grenades.
 However, the grenade seems to have seen little use, perhaps because of the superiority of the bazooka in the antitank role.

 The M15 was a white phosphorus grenade with a 4.5-second fuse.
-On detonation, it scattered the phosphorus over a radius of 25 yards (23 meters.)
-It was widely employed as an anti-personnel grenade in the Pacific.
+On detonation, it scattered the phosphorus over an area 25 yards (23 meters) in diameter, and the phosphorus burned for over 30 seconds.
+This grenade was widely employed as an anti-personnel grenade in the Pacific.
 The M8 used hexachloroethane to produce white smoke, while the M16 and M18 produced colored smoke for target designation.
 The M8 smoked for three minutes, the M16 for 2 minutes 15 seconds, and the M18 for one minute.
+The M3 came only in a red smoke version but put out a greater volume of smoke, lasting about 2 minutes and 20 seconds.

 British Grenades